 The type of cookies we use on our website are termed “persistent cookies”.
 These cookies enable our website to recognise visitors when they return.
 These cookies will be removed on a pre-determined expiry date, or when deleted by you.

 Google Analytics cookies: Google Analytics is a website monitoring tool that allows users to see volumes of website visitors, their source, and to analyse how the content of their website is viewed and navigated.
 This allows the optimisation of the content and pages on our website and the marketing programs that drive traffic to the website.
 Google Analytics does not store any personal information about website visitors but does use persistent cookies to identify repeat visitors.
 You may universally opt-out of all Google Analytics tracking used by all websites by visiting https://tools.google.com/dlpage/gaoptout.

-In addition to our own in-house email system, we use a third-party service, MailChimp, to provide email services.
+In addition to our own in-house email system, we use a third-party service based in the US, MailChimp, to provide email services.
 Those services include the processing of information about individuals through the use of web-based forms and by delivering emails.
 MailChimp provides the security that we regard as essential when handling personal information.
 It also provides a service which is widely used and trusted within the UK.

 Links to other websites